RGZM/3dea-gen/README.md

 ## software

-The scripts were created for the software **gom insprect pro 2016**.
+The scripts were created for the software **GOM Insprect Professional 2016**.
 The execution of the scripts must take place in this software.

 ## data